ClarkMcGrew/edep-sim/README.md

 assumed that the units are `volt/cm`.

 The possible units for the magnetic field are `tesla`, `gauss`, `T`, and `G`.
 If no unts are provided, it is assumed that the units are `tesla`.

+## Running as a library

+The simulation is developed as a library separated from a main program wrapping the library.
+The entire main program is only a few hundred lines long, of which about twenty lines are needed to actually setup and run the simulation.
+It is relatively straight forward to take this and include edep-sim into a separate package.
+The example main program (i.e. app/edepSim.cc) is commented and the library is started beginning at about line 230.

 ## Using GPS (The General Particle Source)